Coleridge-Initiative/big-data-and-social-science/docs/08-TextChapter.md

 idf(t,D) = \log\frac{N}{|\{d\in D:t\in d\}|}.\]</span></p>
 </div>

-**Analysis**
+### Analysis

-Now that we have a matrix with documents as rows, words/phrases as columns and the TFIDF score as the value of that word in that document, we are now ready to run different machine learning methods on this data.
+Now that we have a matrix with documents as rows, words/phrases as columns and let's say the TFIDF score as the value of that word in that document, we are now ready to run different machine learning methods on this data.
 We will not recap all of the methods and evaluation methodologies already covered in Chapter 6 here but they can all be used with text data.

 We’ll focus on three types of analysis: finding similar documents,  clustering, and classification.
-For each type of analysis, we ‘ll focus on what it allows us to do, what types of tasks social scientists will find it useful for, and how to evaluate the results of the analysis.
+For each type of analysis, we‘ll focus on what it allows us to do, what types of tasks social scientists will find it useful for, and how to evaluate the results of the analysis.

-Some evaluation text

-**Finding Similar Documents**
+**Use Case:Finding Similar Documents**

 One task social scientists may be interested in is finding similar documents to a document they’re analyzing.
 This is a routine task for lawyers where they are looking at a case file and want to find all prior cases similar to this case or during literature review where we may have a paper and we’re interested in finding similar papers.
-The key challenge here it to define what makes two documents similar and what similarity metrics we can use.
+The key challenge here it to define what makes two documents similar and what similarity metrics we should use.
 Typical metrics involved in this process include cosine similarity and Kullback--Leibler divergence [@kullback1951information].

 Cosine similarity is a popular measure in text analysis.
 Given two documents $d_a$ and $d_b$ presented as term vectors
 $\overrightarrow{t_a}$ and $\overrightarrow{t_b}$, the cosine similarity